SuperOfficeDocs/superoffice-docs/docs/en/admin/preferences/learn/preferences-tab/active-settings.md

 The contents of these columns are defined in the **Setting** dialog.
 [How to add preference settings][2].

 You can sort the rows in the columns by clicking on the required column heading.
-Click the column heading once to sort in reverse order.
+Click the column heading onc to sort in reverse order.

 <!-- Referenced links -->
 [1]: levels-for-preference-settings.md